tanvirulislm/car-rental/README.md

 The `database.sql` file is located in the project's main directory.
 It contains the database schema and sample data for testing.

 ## Folder Structure
 The repository contains only Laravel's standard folders and files, as per the guidelines.
-Refer to the [demo image](https://drive.google.com/file/d/1HNlQr9zixCLHealyqQLbftPg88G18Suu/view) for the expected structure.

 ## Notes
 - Ensure you have PHP, Composer, and Node.js installed.